 The decline of the QF-4 target aircraft career

-Currently, there are approximately 60 F-4s remaining at the Davis-Montan storage facility.
-But these are aircraft that are already unusable for restoration, they will no longer rise into the air and must be scrapped.
+Currently, approximately 60 F-4s remain at the Davis-Monthan storage base.
+But these are already unsuitable for restoration aircraft, they will no longer rise into the air and are subject to disposal.
 In this regard, it was announced that the Air Force will no longer order the conversion of F-4 fighters into remotely controlled drones.

 The largest number of usable QF-4 aircraft in the US Air Force was in 2011-2012, reaching approximately 200 units.
 They were used very intensively.
 Every year, with the participation of remotely controlled targets, several dozen firing sessions took place at the ranges.